usaid-cs/yesterday-i-learned/random.md

 - [Eskimo](https://en.wikipedia.org/wiki/Eskimo#Nomenclature) ("a person who laces a snowshoe") includes both Yupik (Siberia and Alaska) and Iñupiat (Alaska, Greenland, Canada).
 Calling an Inuit an Eskimo is like calling a tortoise a turtle; yet, people in Canada and Greenland don't like the idea of that.
 - "Steak tartare" originally came from "à la tartare", steak to be served with tartar sauce.
 "Tartar" was named after [the Tatars](https://en.wikipedia.org/wiki/Tatars), living in what's now Russia and Uzbekistan.
 Off to another tangent: yes, [you can totally die from eating raw beef.](https://en.wikipedia.org/wiki/Yukhoe#Japan_2011_incident)
 - Small dogs behave like they do because [they are spoiled](https://www.dogbreedinfo.com/articles/smalltoydogs.htm).
-- [Pomskies](https://animalso.com/breeds/pomsky/) are tiny huskies bred from normal huskies and tiny [Pomeranians](http://www.akc.org/dog-breeds/pomeranian/).
-According to the pomsky page, being cute is all it does.
 - [Jack Daniels is distilled in Moore County, in the city of Lynchburg, Tennessee, which is a dry county.](http://www.flask.com/5-facts-about-jack-daniels-whiskey/)
 - [Never use WeChat.](http://www.moneycontrol.com/news/business/companies/wechat-confirms-that-it-makes-all-private-user-data-available-to-the-chinese-government-2391847.html)
 - Nancy said she learned in her technical writing course: a) write for your audience, and b) less is more.